The SEOC is currently at level: 1

-Last fiscal year, the Department of Homeland Security (DHS) expanded guidance of the Nonprofit Security Grant Program (NSGP) and allowed for eligible nonprofits in Alaska to apply for funding for physical security enhancements and other security activities (planning, exercise, and training) through the NSGP-State program.
+The Department of Homeland Security (DHS) expanded guidance of the Nonprofit Security Grant Program (NSGP) and allowed for eligible nonprofits in Alaska to apply for funding for physical security enhancements and other security activities (planning, exercise, security services and training) through the NSGP-State program in 2021.

-Individual sub-awards are capped at $100,000 per program guidance.
+Individual subawards are capped at $150,000 per program guidance.
 If feasible, projects may be partially funded to maximize the program’s benefit.
-The FY 2019 NSGP local period of performance is to be 24 months, October 01, 2019 through September 30, 2021.
+The FY 2021 NSGP local period of performance is anticipated to be 36 months, October 01, 2021 through September 30, 2024.

-DHS&EM is instructing applicants to review the FY 2019 NOFO for specifics on program priorities and eligible activities.
+DHS&EM is instructing applicants to review the FY21 FEMA NOFO at https://www.grants.gov for specifics on program priorities and eligible activities.
 The Investment Justification (IJ) serves as the majority of the “application” for the grant.

 The NSGP focuses on target hardening projects and projects related to security training for all nonprofit staff, planning related costs, and exercise related costs, in addition to allowable target hardening equipment.
 The NSGP seeks to integrate the preparedness activities of nonprofit organizations that are at high risk of a terrorist attack with broader state and local preparedness efforts.
 Please read the NOFO for further program guidelines.